“Robby Romero is an articulate artist and advocate for the causes and concerns behind a cultural resistance that is older than this country.”

-As a musician, Romero’s groundbreaking and award-winning Native Rock music has taken him from the heart of Indian Country to the main street of the world sharing the stage with music greats like Cat Stevens, Carlos Santana, Bonnie Raitt, and John Lee Hooker.
+As a musician, Romero’s groundbreaking and award-winning Native Rock music has taken him from the heart of Indian Country to the main street of the world sharing the stage with multi-platinum musical artists like Bonnie Raitt, Carlos Santana, Cat Stevens, John Lee Hooker and Stevie Wonder.
 As a filmmaker, the phenomenon of his innovative music videos, music pictures, stereotype-breaking public service announcements, and politicized rockumentary films have catapulted him into an arena of his own making.
 Romero’s work has premiered on national and international networks from MTV, VH1, CNN and Sundance Channel, to SABC Africa, ZDF Europe, and ORT Channel One Russia.

 Robby is the founder of Eagle Thunder Enterprises (ETE), an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film, 2) Music, 3) Publishing, and 4) Eco-Products.
 ETE has reached millions of listeners, viewers and customers from all walks of life through global releases, broadcasts and live musical tours.